-- 1.2.6.1.3 Special permits shall only be issued following public hearings held within sixty-five days after the filing of an application with the board of appeals, a copy of which shall forthwith be given to the town clerk by the applicant. - 1.2.6.1.4 Special permits shall lapse within two years, and including such time required to pursue or await the determination of an appeal pursuant to Chapter 40A, General Laws, Section 17, from the grant thereof, if a substantial use thereof has not sooner commenced except for good cause or , in the case of a permit for construction, if construction has not begun by such date except for good cause. - 1.2.6.3 To hear and decide petitions for variances as set forth in Chapter 40A, General Laws, Section 10. - 1.3 Validity The invalidity of any section or provision of this By-Law shall not invalidate any other section or provision thereof.
+- 1.2.6.1.3 Each application for a special permit shall be filed by the petitioner with the town clerk and a copy of said application, including the date and time of filing certified by the town clerk, shall be filed forthwith by the petitioner with the special permit granting authority.
+The special permit granting authority shall hold a public hearing, for which notice has been given as provided in section eleven, on any application for a special permit within sixty-five days from the date of filing of such application. ((Amended at the October 17, 2022 Fall Town Meeting.
+Approved by the Attorney General on January 13, 2023). - 1.2.6.1.4 Special permits shall lapse within two years, and including such time required to pursue or await the determination of an appeal pursuant to Chapter 40A, General Laws, Section 17, from the grant thereof, if a substantial use thereof has not sooner commenced except for good cause or , in the case of a permit for construction, if construction has not begun by such date except for good cause. - 1.2.6.3 To hear and decide petitions for variances as set forth in Chapter 40A, General Laws, Section 10.